awWhy/Fundamental/README.md

 Attempt to make something
 Can be played at 'https://awwhy.github.io/Fundamental/' (Work in Progress)
+If someone is actually playing it, and save file will get corrupted because of update, then I can restore it

 ---
 ### If you plan do anything with this, then you need to: